Noise-cancelling headphones: In aviation

-As a sleeping aid
+Sensory protection

+Aside from its role in communication and occupational health, ANC is used to protect wearers from lower levels of noise that still impact people sensitive to noise.

-Noise-cancellation headphones have been used as sleeping aids as well.
+Noise-cancellation headphones have been used as sleeping aids.
 Both passive isolating and active noise-cancellation headphones or earplugs help to achieve a reduction of ambient sounds, which is particularly helpful for people suffering from insomnia or other sleeping disorders, for whom sounds such as cars honking and snoring impact their ability to sleep.
-For that reason, noise-cancelling sleep headphones and ear plugs are designed to cater to this segment of patients.
+For that reason, noise-cancelling sleep headphones and earplugs are designed to cater to this segment of patients.

-In hospitals

-The use of noise-cancelling headphones for patients in intensive care units has been implemented to reduce the amount of noise exposure that they face while in a hospital environment.
-Active noise control technology is shown to have a relationship with sleep disturbance, delirium, and morbidity, therefore bringing up concerns about lowering the levels of noise for patients receiving care.
+Noise-cancelling headphones have been provided for patients in intensive care units to reduce the noise exposure they face while in a hospital environment.
+Active noise control technology has been shown to reduce noise exposure, which is associated with sleep disturbance, delirium, and morbidity.

+Many neurodivergent people, particularly autistic people or people with ADHD, are sensitive to everyday noises, and benefit from using ANC.